 The Center for Peritoneal Surface Malignancies team at Southwestern

-Dr. Samuel Bieligk, a surgical oncologist, leads our program at CTCA at Southwestern Regional Medical Center (Southwestern).
-Dr. Bieligk has nearly two decades of experience in performing complex and advanced surgical procedures.
-Dr. Bieligk’s multispecialty team includes surgical, medical and radiation oncologists, and radiologists, who work closely together to offer each patient a comprehensive cancer treatment plan tailored to his or her needs.
+Our program at CTCA at Southwestern Regional Medical Center (Southwestern) offers a multispecialty team including surgical, medical and radiation oncologists, and radiologists, who work closely together to offer each patient a comprehensive cancer treatment plan tailored to his or her needs.

 Patients' care teams also include nutritionists, naturopathic clinicians, pain management clinicians, mind-body therapists, physical therapists and spiritual counselors to help manage side effects and improve quality of life.